stahnma/hubot-knowing-is-half-the-battle/README.md

 # Installation

-`npm install --save hubot-the-battle`
+`npm install --save hubot-knowing-is-half-the-battle`

-Add 'hubot-the-battle to your `external-scripts` file.
+Add 'hubot-knowing-is-half-the-battle to your `external-scripts` file.
 That's all.